 - Hiring expert witnesses, if needed

-- Negotiating aggressively with insurance companies
+- Negotiating aggressively with insurance companies.

-- Medical and hospital bills
+- Medical bills

-- Future medical care and rehabilitation
+- Future medical care

 - Lost wages

-- Loss of future earnings potential
+- Loss of future earnings

-- Property damage
+- Property damage.

 - Pain and suffering